A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Simulation

 We simulated datasets with structures similar to the COVID-19 data used in our case study (Section~\ref{sec:application}).
 We generated $K=10$ clusters, each with a sample size of $n_k=200$.
 The total sample size is $N=2000$.
 We simulated 7 confounding variables for each individual $i$ in cluster $k$: five continuous variables $X_{ikl} \sim N(0,1), l \in \{1,\ldots,5\}$; and two categorical variables $X_{ikl} \sim Multinomial(1,.3,.3,.4), l=6,7$.
 We generated $J=3$ treatment groups with unequal sample sizes; the ratio of individuals across treatment groups was 5:3:1, which is similar to the ratio of individuals across the three treatment groups in our case study.
 The treatment assignment mechanism follows a random-intercept multinomial logistic regression model,

 where the random intercept $\tau_k \sim N(0,1^2)$.
 The parameter setup induces a moderate level of confounding, leading to moderate covariate overlap.
 The sparsity of overlap can be visualized by the distributions of true generalized propensity scores, shown in Web Figure 1.
-This moderate covariate overlap mimics the overlap level observed in the COVID-19 dataset (Web Figure xx).
-Following strategies \citep{hu2021estimating, lu2018estimating} recommended for assessing the performance of methods in estimating heterogeneous treatment effects, we subclassified the simulated individuals into 40 subgroups based on the distribution of true generalized propensity scores, \citep{feng2012generalized} and calculated the biases and RMSE for each subgroup across 250 data replications.
+It should be noted that the overall extent of covariate overlap closely resembles that observed in the COVID-19 dataset (refer to Web Figure 8).
+The specific one-to-one correspondences are as follows: $A=1$ emulates treatment 1, dexamethasone ; $A=3$ emulates treatment 2, remdesivir; and $A=2$ emulates treatment 3, a combination of dexamethasone and remdesivir.
+Following strategies \citep{hu2021estimating, lu2018estimating} recommended for assessing the performance of methods in estimating heterogeneous treatment effects, we subclassified the simulated individuals into 40 subgroups based on the distribution of true generalized propensity scores \citep{feng2012generalized}, and calculated the biases and RMSE for each subgroup across 250 data replications.
 Note that the generalized propensity scores for each individual sum to one, $P(A_{ik}=1\mid \bm{X}_{ik},\tau_k )+ P(A_{ik}=2 \mid \bm{X}_{ik},\tau_k )+P(A_{ik}=3 \mid \bm{X}_{ik},\tau_k )=1$.
 The subclassification is based on intervals of the true generalized propensity scores for treatment 1 and treatment 2, representing a full range of assignment propensity to each treatment group.
 Subclasses of generalized propensity scores are presented in Web Table 1.

-We simulated three sets of true counterfactual survival times from the Weibull survival distribution, which can be parameterised as both the accelerated failure time model and Cox proportional hazards model, \citep{hu2022flexible}
+We simulated three sets of true counterfactual survival times from the Weibull survival distribution, which can be parameterised as both the accelerated failure time model and Cox proportional hazards model \citep{hu2022flexible},

-where $\lambda_{a_j}$ is a treatment group specific parameter, $\eta$ is the shape parameter and $q_{a_j}\lp \bm{X}_{ik}, b_k \rp$ represents a general functional form of covariates and the random-intercept.
+where $S_{ik}(t)$ is individual-specific survival function for $i$th individual in cluster $k$, $\lambda_{a_j}$ is a treatment group specific parameter, $\eta$ is the shape parameter and $q_{a_j}\lp \bm{X}_{ik}, b_k \rp$ represents a general functional form of covariates and the random-intercept.
 Using the inverse transform sampling, we generated counterfactual survival times by

 for $a_j \in \{1,2,3\}$, where $U$ is a random variable following the uniform distribution on the interval $[0,1]$ and $\lambda_{a_j} = \{5000,800,1200\}$ for $a_j = 1,2,3$.
 Observed and uncensored survival times are generated as